The Samuel Cupples House is a historic

 Monday and Tuesday.
 Advance reservations required for groups of 15 or more

-Admission is $5 per guest.
+Admission.
 There is no admission

 for SLU student and faculty or guests under 18 years of age.

 on the campus of St. Louis University.
 It is located in the